henricattoire/aergia/README.md

 * edit a snippet interactively
 ```
-:EditAergiaSnippet snippet_name
+:AergiaEditSnippet snippet_name
 ```

-So you've added a new snippet using `AddAergiaSnippet` but it doesn't work and now you want to quickfix it.
+So you've added a new snippet using `AergiaEditSnippet` but it doesn't work and now you want to quickfix it.
 This command allows you to interactively change a snippet without leaving vim.

 * remove a snippet interactively
 ```
-:RemoveAergiaSnippet snippet_name
+:AergiaRemoveSnippet snippet_name
 ```

-Removing unused snippets (if you still know their name) is easy with `RemoveAergiaSnippet`.
+Removing unused snippets (if you still know their name) is easy with `AergiaRemoveSnippet`.